JohnSundell/Wrap/README.md

 ### Advanced example

 The first was a pretty simple example, but Wrap can encode even the most complicated structures for you, with both optional, non-optional and custom type values, all without any extra code on your part.
-Let’s say we have the following `struct`:
+Let’s say we have the following model setup:

 ```swift
 struct SpaceShip {